 WPC - Durable and dashing alliance of wood and plastic

 Wood-plastic composites (WPCs) are continuing to drive growth in wood replacement applications due to their aesthetic and low maintenance properties.
-The global wood plastic composite market size was estimated at USD 4.01 billion in 2017 and it is expected to witness significant growth over the coming 5 years owing to the fluctuating petrochemical prices and intensified environmental concerns.
+The global wood plastic composite market is projected to reach USD 5.84 billion by 2021 and it is expected to witness significant ongoing growth owing to the fluctuating petrochemical prices and intensified environmental concerns.
 Wood processing and plastic manufacturers are expected to shift towards wood plastic composite manufacturing owing to similar manufacturing technology, as well lower production cost.
 Furthermore, plastic manufacturers are expected to shift more rapidly owing to technical know-how.

 WPCs are increasingly employed both as interior and exterior building materials.
 For these applications, the materials have to exhibit multifunctional characteristics such as a combination of exceptional mechanical properties and flame retardancy, which can be achieved with the addition of specific additives during composite processing.